InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-for-sustainable-growth.md

 ## Title

-Extensions to Manage Contributions at Scale
+Extensions for Sustainable Growth

 ## Patlet

-An InnerSource project is receiving too many contributions, making maintenance difficult and resulting in a large code review backlog or premature rejection of new feature contributions.
+An InnerSource project is receiving too many contributions, making maintenance difficult.
 By offering an extension mechanism outside of the core project, the maintainers enable scaling of project capabilities with minimal cost and maintenance overhead.

 ## Problem

-As the number of new feature contributions to a mature InnerSource repository rapidly increases, it adds more burden on code reviews and maintenance.
-How do we allow for faster release of new features, encouraging innovation and experimentation; while also keeping the repository well maintained?
+As the number of contributions to a mature InnerSource repository rapidly increases, it adds more burden on code reviews and maintenance.
+This results in a large code review backlog or premature rejection of new feature contributions.

+How can the host team allow for faster release of new features, encouraging innovation and experimentation; while also keeping the repository well maintained?

+## Story

+There is a strategic project that aims to collect the best innovations within a domain space to one common stack, allowing reuse of a common infrastructure and providing a standard user experience.
+Through InnerSource, various teams in the organization that work within the domain space get an opportunity to collaborate and contribute their innovations to the common codebase.

+However, a large number of contributions in parallel from several developers is making maintenance of the codebase difficult.
+This is adding a huge burden on the project maintainers who assume ownership over the code quality standards and enable the community through various forms of communication.

+Project maintainers are at risk of burnout due to:

+- Everlasting backlog of pull requests from contributors that need to be reviewed.
+- Job dissatisfaction: Majority of maintainers' time spent in community support leaves no room for innovation.
+- Perceived lack of accomplishment: Not all contributed features have adequate user demand and result in consequent adoption.
+- Time consuming releases: More features in the codebase results in long running tests.
+- Increase in maintenance activities: More bugs raised as new capabilities are added.

+A lot of time is spent on maturing every new feature contribution, before potential users even get an opportunity to explore the feature for their use cases.
+If it turns out that new feature isn't fulfilling the use case, then all that time spent on achieving the desired code quality standards are waste.

 ## Context

-- More employees are contributing to a strategic InnerSource codebase, which is scaling rapidly with new feature contributions.
-This is adding a huge code review burden on a smaller group of maintainers, resulting in a backlog of feature contributions as well as slowing down release of new capabilities.
+- A strategic InnerSource codebase is scaling rapidly with new feature contributions from several employees.
-- With the high volume of new capabilities being added, the organization is investing large amounts of time on code review cycles to harden the capabilities before release.
-Not all of these capabilities gain adoption as they may not serve an internal use case.
-- Adding an excessive number of capabilities and code to the strategic repository is making it difficult to maintain.
+- The ratio of reviewers to contributions results in a growing backlog of pull requests.
+This is slowing down release of new features to the community.
+- Quality of the codebase is degrading and user experience is adversely impacted.
-- As the maintainers cannot keep up with feedback to the contributors and code reviews anymore it creates a growing backlog of new features and ideas for the project which has scaled.
+- Maintainers of the codebase are burdened and cannot keep up with the influx of contributions and increased community support.
+- Some of the contributed features are not gaining adoption by users, and might even turn fully dormant.
+However even though they are unused, these features are still adding to the maintenance overhead.
+- Organization is investing heavily in hardening of new feature contributions to retain quality standards before the ideas are explored by the community.
 - The pattern applies in either scenario:
-   - Maintainers find themselves rejecting new feature ideas to narrow down the scope of the products.
+   - Maintainers find themselves rejecting new feature ideas to narrow down the scope of the project.
 This is hampering innovation in the community and restricting further expansion.
    - To reduce backlog, new features are getting released without thorough documentation, hardening, or testing, creating a poor user experience.
 This is also bloating the size of the codebase, adding a huge dependency graph and making it difficult to maintain.

 ## Forces